NeonGeckoCom/neon-docs/docs/skill_development/user-interaction/prompts.md

     return IceCreamSkill()
 ```

 In this example we have asked the User if they like ice cream.
-We then speak different dialog whether they respond yes or no. We also speak some error dialog if neither yes or no are returned.
+We then speak different dialogs whether they respond yes or no. We also speak some error dialog if neither yes nor no are returned.

 ### See it in action: